Japan defense minister quits amid plunging support for PM

 Abe, who returned to power in December 2012 promising to revive the economy and bolster defense, had until recently been seen as likely to win a third term when his tenure ends in September 2018, putting him on track to be Japan's longest-serving prime minister.

-But the ratings plunge is making it more likely that LDP rivals will challenge him for the top party post - and the premiership.
+But the ratings plunge makes it more likely that LDP rivals could challenge him for the top party post - and the premiership.

 The main opposition Democratic Party, however, has failed to capitalize on Abe's troubles.

-Its leader, Renho, who goes by one name, said on Thursday she would resign as the best way to try to repair her party's image, tarnished by persistent bickering and memories of its rocky 2009-2012 rule.
+Its leader, Renho, who goes by one name, said she would resign as the best way to repair her party's image, tarnished by persistent bickering and memories of its rocky 2009-2012 rule.

 Financial markets are taking events in stride.
 "Until it gets to the point where Abe is going to resign, this is not affecting markets at all," said Mitsushige Akino, chief fund manager at Ichiyoshi Asset Management.

-The political turmoil has prompted talk that Abe might call a snap general election before year end, to take advantage of the opposition disarray and before popular Tokyo Governor Yuriko Koike's novice local party gathers momentum.
+The political turmoil has prompted some talk that Abe might call a snap general election before year end, to take advantage of the opposition disarray and before popular Tokyo Governor Yuriko Koike's novice local party gathers momentum.

 No lower house poll need be held till late 2018.